JeSappelleRoot/DHCPStarver/README.md

 Oct 24 13:36:24 dhcpSRV dhcpd[414]: DHCPDISCOVER from 62:32:3a:65:62:3a via enp0s3: network 10.0.10.0/24: no free leases
 Oct 24 13:36:24 dhcpSRV dhcpd[414]: DHCPDISCOVER from 32:65:3a:30:65:3a via enp0s3: network 10.0.10.0/24: no free leases
 Oct 24 13:36:24 dhcpSRV dhcpd[414]: DHCPDISCOVER from 61:61:3a:37:30:3a via enp0s3: network 10.0.10.0/24: no free leases

+[...]
 ```

+At this time, a client can be request any IP address